sirjuddington/SLADE/docs/mkdocs/md/Types/Map/MapObject.md

 <article-head>MapObject</article-head>

-The **MapObject** type is a base type for all map editor objects.
+The <type>MapObject</type> type is a base type for all map editor objects.

 !!! note "Regarding MapObject `*Property` and `Set*Property` functions"
     MapObject properties in SLADE generally mirror the properties defined in the [UDMF](https://doomwiki.org/wiki/UDMF) specification.
 As an example, setting the `texturetop` string property on a <type>[MapSide](MapSide.md)</type> MapObject will set its upper texture.
 Note that not all basic UDMF properties are supported for non-UDMF maps.

 ### Derived Types

-The following types inherit all MapObject properties and functions:
+The following types inherit all `MapObject` properties and functions:

 * <type>[MapVertex](MapVertex.md)</type>
 * <type>[MapLine](MapLine.md)</type>